alan-turing-institute/mogp-emulator/docs/methods/disc/DiscSensitivityAndOutputUncertainty.rst

 Exceedances
 ~~~~~~~~~~~

-Although overall uncertainty, as measured by :math:`\strut V`, is generally
+Although overall uncertainty, as measured by :math:`V`, is generally
 the most important basis for determining sensitivity, interest may
 sometimes focus on other aspects of the uncertainty distribution.
 If
 there is a decision problem, for instance, even if we do not wish to